Dipendra Dhakal

 Acclimatization Day during Makalu Base Camp Trek

-Acclimatisation day is significant for any Base Camp Trek to get used to the altitude and elevation and prevent altitude sickness.
+Acclimatization day is significant for any Base Camp Trek to get used to the altitude and elevation and prevent altitude sickness.
 After reaching a specific elevation, the expert suggests resting in the same area for a day to get comfortable with the climate, weather, and oxygen base level.

 The Acclimatization Day in Makalu Base Camp generally comes on the 8th or 9th day of the trek when we reach Mumbuk at 3450m.
-During the day of acclimatisation, you can either stroll around the area or hike to the nearest peaks but have to return later to Mumbuk to stay overnight.
+During the day of acclimatization, you can either stroll around the area or hike to the nearest peaks but have to return later to Mumbuk to stay overnight.
 This will help get used to the height, climate, and weather and reduce the chances of altitude sickness.

 Highlights of Makalu Base Camp Trek